Holy Order of MANS: History

-In February 2012 the Holy Order of MANS was incorporated in the State of California as a religious non-profit in California and maintains two websites where the original Order curriculum of study, a calendar of classes, including on Zoom, and events, and literature for sale may be found.
+In February 2012, the Holy Order of MANS was incorporated in the State of California as a religious non-profit in California and maintains two websites and a YouTube channel where the original Order curriculum of study, a calendar of classes, including on Zoom, and events, and literature for sale may be found.
 The Order was assisted in its corporate filing at the California Secretary of State’s Business Programs by Ernesto Resurreccion, Corporate Documents Examiner.
-The Order continues to actively teach the original Order curriculum on the website HolyOrderofMANS.org, in person, on Zoom and on the website HolyOrderofMANS.com.
-Order books are now available for sale by the Holy Order of MANS through Amazon.
-The Holy Sacraments, Vows,Initiations of Baptism, Illumination, Self-Realization, Ordination of Priests, and Master Teachers with the Power to Ordain are performed by the Holy Order of MANS.
-Over the years former Order members have continued the work of the Order in locations across America.
+The Order continues to actively teach the original Order curriculum created by Earl W. Blighton.

+Order books are now available for sale by the Holy Order of MANS through several distributors, including Amazon.
+The Holy Sacraments, Vows, Initiations of Baptism, Illumination, Self-Realization, Ordination of Priests, and Master Teachers with the Power to Ordain are currently performed by the Holy Order of MANS.
+Over the years, former Order members have continued the work of the Order in locations across America.

 Scholarship

 As Sarah A. Riccardi-Swartz explains, "very little is written" about the order, though it has been written up in a few studies of new age religions.
-The one monograph on the order which was available by the time of Ricccardi-Swartz's study is Philip Lucas's 'The Odyssey of a New Religion: The Holy Order of MANS From New Age to Orthodoxy (Indiana UP, 1995).
+The one monograph on the order which was available by the time of Riccardi-Swartz's study is Philip Lucas's 'The Odyssey of a New Religion: The Holy Order of MANS From New Age to Orthodoxy (Indiana UP, 1995).